Deepfake: Copyright on Body and Voice. The First EU Law against AI-generated Videos Arrives

 Deepfake Phishing: Let’s not Forget the Importance of Training

-Singer Taylor Swift who in a widely shared social media video gives away three thousand Le Creuset cookware sets to her fans; actor Tom Hanks who, in a viral video promotes dental insurance; Joe Biden who invites voters not to vote in the primaries; Zelensky who invites Ukrainians to lay down their arms.
+Singer Taylor Swift, in a widely shared social media video, gives away three thousand Le Creuset cookware sets to her fans.
+Actor Tom Hanks promotes dental insurance in a viral video.
+President Joe Biden invites voters not to participate in the primaries, while Ukrainian President Volodymyr Zelensky encourages Ukrainians to lay down their arms.

-These are not jokes but images and voices that have circulated widely on the web and have been picked up and shared with the speed at which social media is used today.
+These are real statements and not jokes; they have circulated widely on the internet and been shared with remarkable speed, reflecting the rapid pace of social media today.

-For example, in 2021, cybercriminals used voice cloning to imitate the CEO of a large company and tricked the organization’s bank director into transferring $35 million to another account to complete an “acquisition”.
+For instance, in 2021, cybercriminals used voice cloning to mimic a CEO and tricked the organisation’s bank director into transferring £35 million to another account to execute an “acquisition”.

-A similar incident occurred in 2019.
-A scammer called the CEO of a British company imitating the CEO of the company’s German parent company and requesting an urgent transfer of $243,000 to a Hungarian supplier.
+A similar incident occurred in 2019, when a scammer imitated the CEO of a British company, claiming to be the CEO of its German parent firm, and urgently requested a transfer of £243,000 to a Hungarian supplier.

-For this reason, some states are quickly taking action.
-Among these, in pole position we find Denmark, which is preparing to become the first European country to systematically address the deepfake problem through a radical reform of copyright legislation.
+Consequently, some nations are acting swiftly.
+Among them, Denmark is leading the way, preparing to become the first European country to systematically tackle the deepfake issue through a comprehensive reform of copyright laws.

 The Danish Proposal